Louisherry101/Personalized-Java-CLI/README.md

 For Windows users:
   - to compile, you use the command line   javac -cp ".;picocli-4.7.7.jar" CompanyPrinter.java
   - to execute:
-     1. you use the command line   java -cp ".;picocli-4.7.7.jar" CompanyPrinter --print-company  to get the name of the company
+     1. you use the command line   java -cp ".;picocli-4.7.7.jar" CompanyPrinter -c "....."(your desired name here) -p  to get the name of the company
      2. you use the command line   java -cp ".;picocli-4.7.7.jar" CompanyPrinter --help    to get the help list of this code
      3. you did not call the correct argument. e.g java -cp ".;picocli-4.7.7.jar" CompanyPrinter --haha   the code will still call out a help list to guide users